selimslab/selimslab.github.io/readme.md

-## a minimal blogging and mindmap system
+##  minimal blogging and mindmap system

 ## how to run

 Clone the repo

-`gem install bundler jekyll`
+gem install bundler jekyll

 bundle exec jekyll serve

 ## how to make your own site

-fork the repo
+Fork the repo

-create a new post in _posts folder
+Create a new post in _posts folder